Points Covered: A Christmas message of hope. The hope that came to man on Christmas.

 It was a beautiful, probably a dark night in Bethlehem.
 There were shepherds watching their flock at night.
 As you look up from the shepherd’s fields you could see the sky silhouetted against the darkness of the night.
-The sheep, all gathered together for the night, are being guarded by the shepherds.
-As the custom of the day was, some of the shepherds were probably sleeping while others were taking the watch during different portions of the night.
+Probably, some of the shepherds were sleeping while others were taking the watch during different portions of the night.

 As the shepherds were in the field keeping watch over their flocks at night, suddenly the angel of the Lord appeared and the glory of the Lord shone about them.
 The darkness was split by this radiance of the glory of God.
 The shepherds were startled and were very afraid.

 I can imagine their fear as their night was broken by this sudden appearance of this mighty angel.
 I think we would have been startled and astonished had we been there on that night.
 This angel of the Lord came and said to them, “Fear not, don’t be afraid.”

 10But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 11Today in the town of David a Saviour has been born to you; he is the Messiah, the Lord.
 12This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”